top of page

 While our Delta Therapy Dogs program focuses on general wellbeing and quality of life outcomes for our program beneficiaries, our Collaborative Animal Assisted Therapy (C-AAT) program offers a more intensive and goal-directed program offering for organisations who want to integrate therapeutic animals in to their service offering.

-With the support of subject matter experts in both the US and in Australia, and based on international best practice, Delta Therapy Dogs has launched a sustainable and scalable model of AAT whereby health professionals work in collaboration with a Therapy Dog Team (handler and their therapy dog) to deliver interventions.
+With the support of subject matter experts in both the US and Australia, and based on international best practice, Delta Therapy Dogs has launched a sustainable and scalable model of AAT whereby health professionals work in collaboration with a Therapy Dog Team (handler and their therapy dog) to deliver either one-on-one or group interventions.

-A robust model of referral, matching and intervention design is supported by protocols and resources developed to shape and guide the delivery of C-AAT by the partnered clinician and handler.
-Policies and procedures developed through Delta's 25 years of experience and expertise in delivering Animal Assisted Services ensures that the safety and welfare of the animals and vulnerable people involved in the program are always our first priority.
+Following initial co-design, Delta offers a robust model of referral, matching and intervention design which is supported by protocols and resources developed to shape and guide the delivery of C-AAT by the partnered clinician and handler.
+Policies and procedures developed through Delta's 26 years of experience and expertise in delivering Animal Assisted Services ensures that the safety and welfare of the animals and vulnerable people involved in the program are always our priority.

 Voluntee